A GRADUATE DEGREE IN HUMAN FACTORS/ ERGONOMICS

 A BACHELORS DEGREE FROM AN ACCREDITED INSTITUTION

 AND, 24 SEMESTER CREDIT HOURS IN SPECIFIC CATEGORIES RELATED TO OUR PROFESSION.
 Read on to learn more about these credit hours

-If you have a Graduate Degree (MS, PhD) from an HFES-LISTED Graduate Program you meet all of our Educational requirements.
+If you have a Graduate Degree (master's, doctorate) from a program in the HFES Graduate Directory you meet our Educational requirement.
 You are qualified to apply for our Associate Professional status.
 If you also have 3 years experience and can provide work samples you are eligible to sit for the exam and apply for our Board Certified Professional status.
 See our Apply for Certification page, pay the required fees, and have the school send us an official transcript and you are done with this section.

-If have a BS degree or your Graduate Program is NOT HFES-Listed, you will be asked to itemize your educational course details in our on-line application.
+If have an undergraduate degree or your graduate degree is NOT from a program in the HFES Graduate Directory, you need to itemize your educational coursework in our on-line application.
 This will allow us to determine if you have the required minimum 24 Semester credit hours of specific training and the breadth of knowledge required to become a Board Certified Professional in Human Factors/Ergonomics/User Experience.

 *BCPE does not review, sponsor, endorse or provide any educational training, coursework or program.
 This is a best practice for certification bodies to be sure there is no conflict of interest.